He had a name that sounded destined for fame: Rick Valentine. (Aka Mr. Valentine. Or, Rick to his theater students).

 Begin the beguine!

 Lucy arrived at Mr. Valentine’s apartment complex, parking alongside a curb a half block away.
 She wiped away an endless parade of tears.
 Her phone rang, but she ignored it.
-She knew it was probably Thomas.
-Add it to the list of ways she stabbed her bestie in the heart.
+She knew it was probably her gay bestie Thomas (a must-have accessory for every rising theater diva) who she all but left in the dust once she started dating C.J.
 Maybe now with C.J. seemingly out of her life, she can make things right with the people who mattered most – especially Thomas.
 He deserved better.

 She deserved better.